-Our “Share the Love” community recovery campaign started at the beginning of the year in response to the bush fires that impacted our region.
-Now we face another huge impact with the fallout from Covid19.
+Our ‘Share the Love’ community recovery campaign started at the beginning of the year in response to the bush fires that impacted our region.
+On top that came the challenges of COVID-19.

 Meet some of our local businesses: